mukund-23/kronecker-v2/README.md

 | B | byte-position, independent slots | 3.15M | 3.0051 | 20.96% | 20.96% |
 | C | byte-position, autoregressive over slots | 1.91M | 1.7122 | 25.26% | 25.26% |

+**Caveat, stated up front:** arms B and C read the true token's byte length from the target rather than modelling it, so their distributions are not normalised over strings. **Every byte-head number below is optimistic by an unmeasured margin.** Proper EOS/length prediction is required before these are directly comparable to a vocabulary softmax

 **Two comparisons, reported separately because they answer different questions:**

 - **C vs A′ = +64.6%.** Can a byte head *replace* a fully-trained `lm_head`?
 Not on this budget — A′ was trained on ~40B tokens, our heads on 360K states.